Bayesian Covariate-Dependent Graph Learning with a Dual Group Spike-and-Slab Prior: Simulation Study

 \subsection{Comparison Study}

 We compare performances of the proposed method, for which we use the acronym DGSS, to Lasso regression \citep{Tibshirani1996}, the GMMReg method of \cite{Zhang2022} and the Bayesian sparse group selection method with spike and slab prior of \cite{Xu2015}.
 We implement Lasso by the R-package \texttt{glmnet} and GMMReg by the Matlab code from the authors' page.
 For both Lasso and GMMReg, we tune the regularization parameters by cross-validation.
 We denote the Bayesian sparse group selection with spike and slab prior as \texttt{BSGSSS}, implemented by the R-package \texttt{MBSGS}.
 Lasso only considers local sparsity, whereas the other methods also take group sparsity into account.
 Specifically, GMMReg uses node-level sparsity to induce covariate-level sparsity, BSGSSS accounts for node-level sparsity only, and the proposed DGSS decouples node-level and covariate-level sparsity, modeling them with the dual group spike-and-slab prior.
 For DGSS, we run $20,000$ MCMC iterations with a burn-in of $10,000$.
-We specify non-informative priors as $\pi_k \sim \text{Beta}(1,1)$, $\pi^i \sim \text{Beta}(1,1)$ and use the conventional sparsity threshold $d_k = 0.05$ for all $k = 1, \ldots, q$.
-For BSGSSS, we increase the MCMC iterations from default $10,000$ with a burn-in of $5,000$ to $20,000$ with a burn-in of $10,000$ and keep all other parameters set to their default values.
+For BSGSSS, we increase the MCMC iterations from default $10,000$ with a burn-in of $5,000$ to $20,000$ with a burn-in of $10,000$ and keep all other parameters set to their default values, which also includes an additional MCEM step with $10,000$ iterations.

 We consider the covariate-dependent edge detection as a classification task with the presence of an edge within each precision coefficient being treated as a positive signal.
 The total number of parameters is $p(p-1)q = 6,000$, and on average, $p(p-1)\times 0.4 = 240$ of them are signals, which may vary due to random graph generation.
 The covariate-dependent edge further provides inference to the node-level and covariate-level selections, as described in Section~\ref{sec:sampler}.
 We report the following four metrics for comparison: True Positive Rate (TPR), False Positive Rate (FPR), F1 score (F1), and Matthews correlation coefficient (MCC).
 These metrics are defined by: